Elladavyson/Antidepressant_MWAS/README.md

 `process_DNAm_MRS.R` : Rscript for filtering and standardising DNAm data  DNAm data (in .rds/.txt format).

+*NB* This script assumes that the DNAm data has already been QC'd per cohort (i.e low bead count, high detection P value, mismatching sex and chromosome.

 `process_DNAm_OSCA.sh`: Shell script for filtering and standardising DNAm data (in BOD format).

 `MRS_calc.R`: Rscript to calculate antidepressant exposure MRS using GS weights.
+The MRS is calculated as a weighted sum of 212 CpGs (shared as data files).
+The CpGs were trained on the overlapping CpGs from the 450K and EPIC arrays, so therefore should be present regardless of which array was used.

 `MRS_assoc.R`: Rscript to run GLMM of antidepressant exposure ~ MRS + covariates (age, sex, WBC proportions, Batch, AHRR methylation and genetic PCs).